daminebenz/bbb-puppeteer/autotest004/README.md

 The outputs of `puppeteer01.js` will be displayed as in the picture below:
 <img align="left" src="../images/screenshot.png">

-The metrics will show something like this:
 <p align="center">
+<br>The metrics will show something like this:
   <img src="../images/metrics.png">
 </p>